Performances and Performance Opportunities

 - February 28, 2014, 7:30 pmThe Marcus Roberts Jazz Trio , the Jazz sensation, live on stage.
 Rogers Center

 - March 1, 2014, 7:30 pm Dublin’s Irish Cabaret presents: Andy Cooney with Noel V. Ginnity, the Guiness Folk Band, and Darrah Carr Dance.
 Rogers Center

 - March 4, 2014, 7:00 pm: Faculty Recital.
 An Evening of Classical Music, performed by Dr. Laura Moore Pruett (voice) and Dr. Hugh Hinton (piano.)
-FREE EVENT at the Rogers Center
+FREE EVENT at the Rogers Center (SEE HIGHLIGHT ABOVE)

 - March 29, 2014,7:30 pm: A Gershwin Celebration(Best of Broadway) The music of the Gershwins performed by actors from such shows as Wicked, Evita, and The Phantom of the Opera.
 Rogers Center

 - April 26, 2014, 7:30 pm: the 10th Annual Evening of Jazz, with the Merrimack College Jazz Ensemble, directed by Charlie Collins.
 Rogers Center.